NeuralAction/Vision/README.md

 # Vision
 A eye gaze tracking library based on computer vision and neural network.

 This library is work in progress aggressivly at this point.
 API structure is not stable now.
+And this project is personal project for competition.
+I will open source my model training code after compet.

 ## Demo
 ![](Web/gazedemo.gif)